Alduck/alduck-website/README.md

 # Nothing much here atm as you can see, I am looking forward to customize it for my own needs.
 # maybe.
 # also here's another note: i think this will be the final thing
+# update: this was not the final thing